 About Wyn Thomas

-Meanwhile lets just say that we are proud Wyn Thomas contributed a whooping 193 entries.
+But we are proud to say that Wyn Thomas contributed 193 entries already.

 BORIS AND DONALD STIR UP STRONGER POLITICAL HEADWINDS This week much of the news has been dominated by two political scandals; the court ruling that Boris Johnson acted unlawfully by proroguing parliament, and the developing news that Donald Trump tried to pressure Ukraine into investigating a political rival by withholding military aid.
 While both could […]